Wishing you knew more about Aboriginal culture? Search no more.

 Dooley distributed calendars to the workers on all stations, made from labels from jam tins, on which they marked off each passing day so they would all go out at the same time.

-Outback stations paralysed
+The strike begins: Outback stations are paralysed

 At its height, at least 800 people were on strike.
 The sheep stations were paralysed without Aboriginal labour.